fideltfg/userfrosting-install-script/README.md

 If you set the `UF_MODE` to anything other than production you will be given a more verbose final output.

 > [!CAUTION]
-> Running this script in debug mode and then again in production mode will leave records of your config values in log files.
+> Running this script in debug mode and then again in production mode on the same OS instance will leave records of your config values in log files.
 > Only run the script with UF_MODE set to production mode on a fresh clean server to avoid this.
 Dev &harr; Test &rarr; Wipe &rarr; Deploy

 ### Logs